 revfwa Store acam firmware revision number

 Syntax: revfwa

-Description: Stores content of X-Register to SRR_FWA_REV Used by FW ROM Code when bootloader is executed
+Description: Stores content of X-Register to SRR_FWA_REV Used by FW ROM Code when bootloader is executed Is not affected by any conditional or unconditional skip command.
+Usage within the range of any skip command is not permitted.

 revfwu Store user firmware revision number

 Syntax: revfwu

-Stores content of X-Register to SRR_FWU_REV Used by FW ROM Code when bootloader is executed
+Description: Stores content of X-Register to SRR_FWU_REV Used by FW ROM Code when bootloader is executed